-I think most everyone needs this recipe right about now.
+I think most everyone needs this Tasty Meat Loaf in the Microwave recipe right about now.
 It’s that time of year when many of us avoid turning on the oven.
 It makes me sad, but it’s reality.
 Sometimes I “squeeze in” some baked goods on Saturday morning before we leave the house to go camping.
 My logic?
 We’re leaving, so an increase of a few degrees to an empty house doesn’t matter.
 (The fish in our aquariums like the warmer temps and our chinchilla is downstairs in the cooler basement.)
 But making something in the oven for an hour or more, and then having our air conditioner work harder than it already is these days, is not an option.
 However, I still want a hot meal for us most evenings.
 This meatloaf recipe that’s made in the microwave is a great solution.

 I’ve been making this recipe for many years.
 Still, Mr. GFE always is so surprised when we sit down to dinner in the summer and I present him with this meatloaf.
 He gives me a quizzical look that says “How did you make this meatloaf without me knowing it?”
-There are no tantalizing smells coming from the kitchen for an hour or more as is usually the case with meatloaf.
+He asks this question because there are no tantalizing smells coming from the kitchen for an hour or more as is usually the case with meatloaf.

-1 lb. ground venison, lean ground beef, or ground turkey
+- 1 lb. lean ground beef, ground venison, or ground turkey

-1 to 2 eggs, slightly beaten
+- 1 to 2 eggs, slightly beaten

-¾ cup gluten-free bread crumbs (or gluten-free bread torn into pieces), almond flour, etc. (see notes below)
+- ¾ cup gluten-free bread crumbs (or gluten-free bread torn into pieces), almond flour, etc. (see notes below)

-1/3 cup non-dairy milk (like coconut milk or almond milk, or dairy milk if you choose)
+- 1/3 cup non-dairy milk (like coconut milk or almond milk, or dairy milk if you choose)

-1/3 cup gluten-free ketchup (even Nomato ketchup, or slightly less tomato sauce)
+- 1/3 cup gluten-free ketchup (even Nomato ketchup, or slightly less tomato sauce)

-½ cup finely chopped onion
+- ½ cup finely chopped onion

-1 tsp salt (optional, I’d add if using ground turkey)
+- 1 tsp salt (optional, I’d add if using ground turkey)

-1/3 cup gluten-free ketchup (or slightly less tomato sauce)
+- 1/3 cup gluten-free ketchup (or slightly less tomato sauce)

-1 ½ tsp dry mustard
+- 1 ½ tsp dry mustard

-¼ cup brown sugar (or Demerara or coconut/palm sugar)
+- ¼ cup brown sugar (or Demerara or coconut/palm sugar)

 - Lightly grease pan.